Death Spiral

 These questions are inextricably intertwined with Death, and for good reason.
 Without them, we cannot truly stay grounded in the here and now.

 If we knew what lies beyond the thin veil of Death, would we truly appreciate what life has to offer us, here in the present?
 Would we enjoy the story unfolding if we already knew the ending?
 The uncertainty allows us to create our own meaning, pave our own paths, and fully embrace the lives we have right now.
-When we don’t know what we bring with us to the other side, all that matters is what’s right in front of us.
+When we don’t know what we will bring with us to the other side, all that matters is what’s right in front of us.

 Despite the mystery, Death is certain.
 It is the one thing that we can fully count on.